A Majorization-Minimization Based Method for Nonconvex Inverse Rig Problems in Facial Animation: Algorithm Derivation: Problem formulation and preliminaries

 where $\textbf{w} = [w_1,...,w_m]^T$ is a weight vector and $\textbf{B} = [\Delta\textbf{b}_1,...,\Delta\textbf{b}_m]$ is a blendshape matrix.
-The notation $f_L(\cdot)$ indicates that this is a linear model, while for realistic face representation it is common to consider a more complex form with quadratic terms, as explained in the following.
+The notation $f_L(\cdot)$ indicates that this is a linear model, while for realistic face representation, it is common to consider a more complex form with quadratic terms, as explained in the following.

-Some pairs of blendshapes, $\textbf{b}_i$ and $\textbf{b}_j$, with overlapping region of influence, might produce artifacts on the face (mesh breaking or giving an unbelievable deformation), hence a corrective term $\textbf{b}^{\{i,j\}}$ needs to be included to fix any issues.
+Some pairs of blendshapes, $\textbf{b}_i$ and $\textbf{b}_j$, with an overlapping region of influence might produce artifacts on the face (mesh breaking or giving an unbelievable deformation), hence a corrective term $\textbf{b}^{\{i,j\}}$ needs to be included to fix any issues and make the character appearance natural.
+An artist discovers these combinations, and corrective terms are conventionally sculpted by hand.
 Now, whenever the two blendshapes are activated simultaneously, the corrective term is added as well, with a weight equal to the product of two corresponding weights.
+We define a set $\mathcal{P}$ that stores tuples of indices $(i,j)$ such that a pair of belndshapes $i$ and $j$ have a corresponding corrective term $\textbf{b}^{\{i,j\}}$.
 A quadratic blendshape function is then defined as: